 Satin is the best choice to use in areas of high traffic.
 The satin finish is more durable and long lasting than the eggshell finish.

 Satin resists dents and scratches and is less likely to stain.
-It is the best choice in a child’s room or a heavily used family room, or entryway.
+It is the best choice in a child’s room, heavily used family room or an entry way.
 It is also better suited to being used on everyday furniture like chairs and end tables that you use often.

 It is much easier to wipe the surface and remove any unwanted marks.
 This makes satin an excellent choice if you are painting a mudroom, or a bathroom.
 It is also a good choice for the kitchen, the laundry and the basement.

-Satin is a great choice if you are painting a stairwell, or painting the railings and banisters on your stairs.
+Satin paint is a great choice if you are painting a stairwell, or painting the railings and banisters on your stairs.
 It is also a good choice on the interior portion of a door because it can withstand the cleaning that these surfaces will need.

 Eggshell does not have the same amount of gloss that satin has, it’s also cheaper than satin.
 The finishes can be as much as 2 dollars less per gallon than satin finishes are.

 The eggshell finish is much better at hiding or covering up flaws in the wall surface.
 If you apply a satin finish to a wall that has dents or scratches the dents and scratches will be made more visible by the high gloss of the paint.